brettephillips/DatabaseAppDevelopment/README.md

 #### Error Handling

 We will be employing an error handling model that will collect any error generated inside a Try / Except block.
-Any API, Database, model, or controller error is caught and processed by the main controller file mtg.py.
+Any API, Database, model, or controller error is caught and processed by the main controller file __mtg.py__.
 The error handling model accepts two parameters: error type and error message.

 __snippet from mtg.py__
 ``` python